lv-csbg/vizan-client-matlab/README.rst

 Usage
 -------------

-With local server running no need to provide url, so :
+With local server running there is no need to provide url, so :

 .. code-block:: matlab